 How many credit hours are considered part-time?
 Students must be enrolled in six (6) or more credit hours per semester to be considered part-time.

 If students need help with coursework, where can they go?
 We are here to help!
-The Library and Learning center offer a wide variety of tutoring and academic support service.
+The Library and Learning Center offers a wide variety of tutoring and academic support service.
 Your instructors and advisor should also be able to help you find assistance.

 Does Chatfield offer residence halls?
 No. Chatfield is a non-residential college and does not currently offer housing.
 There are several nearby apartment complexes for students at our Cincinnati campus.

 Is there a meal plan?
 Where do students eat?
 Chatfield does not offer meal plans.
-Many students at the Cincinnati campus take advantage of Findlay Market for meals while students in St. Martin have access to Subway, Skyline Chili, and Village Pizza all are within a five minute drive from the campus.
+Many students at the Cincinnati campus take advantage of Findlay Market for meals while students in St. Martin are within a five-minute drive to Subway, Skyline Chili, and Village Pizza.

 What community service opportunities are available?
 Service is an important component of life at Chatfield.
-The students have worked on numerous charitable and service events in the recent past including serving the poor and homeless at the Hope Emergency Center in Brown County, organizing a Prom for a local teenager battling cancer who could not attend her own, and hosting a Easter egg hunt to benefit local charities.
+The students have worked on numerous charitable and service events in the recent past including families in need at the Hope Emergency Center in Brown County, organizing a prom for a local teenager battling cancer who could not attend her own, and hosting an Easter egg hunt to benefit local charities.
 No matter what your interest, Chatfield can help you serve.

 You’ll also find opportunities to develop your leadership skills, through clubs and organizations, such as Chatfield’s Student Leadership Council, Phi Theta Kappa (PTK), and the Julia Chatfield Honor Society.

 I have more questions about admissions.
 Where can I find answers?
 Please feel free to call or email the admissions office at email@example.com.
 Students attending the St. Martin campus can call (513) 873-3344.
 Students interested in the Cincinnati campus can call (513) 921-9856.